casework/CASE-Implementation-UFED-XML/README.md

   * Investigative Acquisition
   * Investigative Extraction

-Some simple examples are provided in the **json** folder, a report of an Android image is also available in the **XMLreports** folder.
+Some simple examples are provided in the **json** folder, two XML reports of an Android and an iOS image are also available in the **XMLreports** folder.